 Newly Discovered Resources A: New Discovery link Click this link to launch a new discovery B: Expand/Collapse button Click this button to show/hide detailed resource information C: Apply button Click Apply to import the selected resources into the Resource tree D: Get XML Template button Click Get XML Template to save the selected resources into an XML file.
 Use this button when you want to import automatically discovered resources that are not on the same subnetwork as the iCare Console that should be used to manage them.
-For details on how to download the file on the appropriate iCare Console, see Using an XML File to Import Multiple Resources, on page 2-8.
-E: Check boxes Click All to select all the displayed resources, or select the individual check boxes corresponding to the specific resources you want to import
+For details on how to download the file on the appropriate iCare Console, see Using an XML File to Import Multiple Resources, on page 2-9.
+E: User/Password fields Name and password of the user account used to connect to the resource (this account is set up on the hardware resource).
+F: Check boxes Click All to select all the displayed resources, or select the individual check boxes corresponding to the specific resources you want to import